jaxteller2016/React-Quiz/README.md

 In the project directory, you can run:

+in the /data Folder:

+### `npm install`

+Install ExpressJS and FS dependencies from npm.

 ### `npm run server`

-Runs the fake JSON server for making the available data available to the front-end application.
+Runs the fake JSON server in the /data folder for making the data available to the front-end application.

+In the react-quiz main directory:

+### `npm install`

+Install the necessary dependencies from npm.

 ### `npm start`